Impact

 Risk and Exploitability

-The CVSS score of 8.8 indicates high severity, and the lack of an EPSS score suggests that no current data is available about exploit prevalence.
-The flaw is not listed in the CISA KEV catalog and no public exploits have been reported.
-Exploitation requires an attacker to deliver a malicious HTML page to a user, after which the use-after-free can be triggered to run code within the browser sandbox.
+The CVSS score of 8.8 indicates high severity, and the EPSS score of <1% indicates a very low probability of exploitation.
+The flaw is not listed in the CISA KEV catalog.
+Exploitation requires an attacker to deliver a malicious HTML page to a user, after which the use‑after‑free can be triggered to run code within the browser sandbox.

 OpenCVE Enrichment